| |

 To preserve your salt dough ornaments properly, make sure you have fully dried the ornaments (at least one week if air-drying).
 Then, wrap them in tissue paper or packing paper before storing them in a low-humidity location.

-For good measure, you can always apply a sealer like Mod Podge.
-See the FAQs below for more details.
+For good measure, you can always apply a sealer like Mod Podge or polyurethane spray See the FAQs below for more details.

 Salt Dough Ornament Ideas

 Making salt dough decorations has become my latest obsession!
-I plan to use these for Christmas gifts this year.
+After making these ornaments, we created another batch for a custom salt dough Christmas card holder.

-The kids also really enjoyed helping me cut salt dough shapes for my Halloween mantel decor.
+The kids also enjoyed helping me cut salt dough shapes for my Halloween mantel decor, and around Easter, we used a small batch salt dough recipe for the ornaments below.

 Pin it for later!